Siouan languages: Name

-Authors who call the entire family Siouan distinguish the two branches as Western Siouan and Eastern Siouan or as Siouan-proper and Catawban.
+Authors who call the entire family Siouan distinguish the two branches as Western Siouan and Eastern Siouan or as "Siouan-proper" and "Catawban".
 Others restrict the name "Siouan" to the western branch and use the name Siouan–Catawban for the entire family.
 Generally, however, the name "Siouan" is used without distinction.

 Family division

+The Siouan family consists of some 20 languages and various dialects: